Taylor1996/Fourier-Accelerated-Lattice-Field-Theory-Public-Summary/README.md

 If you pull the mass back the same distance and let go, you will observe the exact same motion every time.

 Now, in the case of a quantum mechanical version of this harmonic oscillator, we find that the motion can be quite different.
 In fact, each time you watch the oscillator move in time, you will see it do something slightly different.
-This is because in quantum mechanics, a particle's position is a probabilistic thing - there is some porbability that at time t after you let go of the mass that it is at position A. However, there is also some probability that it is at position B. Only when you measure its position can you say for certain where the mass is.
+This is because in quantum mechanics, a particle's position is a probabilistic thing - there is some probability that at time t after you let go of the mass that it is at position A. However, there is also some probability that it is at some different position, position B, and so on...
+Only when you measure its position can you say for certain where the mass is.

 As a consequence, there are infinitely many ways that the mass could have oscillated about on its spring (referred to as _paths_) in the quantum mechanical case.
 Albeit, some of these are more likely to be realized than others.